pradoprojects/Multimedia-Flash-Projects/README.md

 These are projects that I developed in the late 90s/ early 2000s when I was about 15 years old and an enthusiast of Macromedia Flash.

-Some of the projects were created in my first paid job in a school that wanted to make their classes more playfully.
+Some of the projects were created in my first paid job in a school that wanted to make their classes more playful.
 Others were freelance jobs.
 These were times when computers were a kind of mystic device in Brazil and Flash Animations was a WOW wizardry compared to PowerPoint 98 slides.

 Thanks to Flash, I could have contact with ActionScript -- my first programing language.